 The gluten defenders are getting a little too flippant these days.
 When they say nonsense like only 9% of the population is celiac or has gluten intolerances, I want to yell ONLY?!?

 9% of the US population of 314 million is over 28 million people.
 Restate that assertion using a real number.
 9% sounds small.
 28 million doesn’t.

-My inner investor tells me that we are working with incomplete information and that grain diversification is a safer and a more healthy path.
-Even if I didn’t have a gluten intolerance, I would be seeking out alternative grains, like those found in gluten free foods as a nutritional hedging strategy.
+My inner investor tells me that we are working with incomplete information and that grain diversification is a safer and more healthy path.
+Even if I didn’t have a gluten intolerance, I would be seeking out alternative grains, like those found in gluten-free foods as a nutritional hedging strategy.